 The Summer Institute on Aging is perhaps the most established educational opportunity in aging in the state.
 The four-day conference is held at West Virginia University each summer and is designed to provide high quality training in aging services for beginning and experienced social workers, nurses, counselors, supervisors, administrators, and professionals in related disciplines.
 The conference is offered as part of a unique three-credit course for Bachelor and Master of Social Work students and provides exposure to the current issues in work with older adults and an opportunity to learn side by side with professionals in the field.
 Other aging electives available through the Division of Social Work include social work in aging and health care and social work in end of life care.

-The Certificate in Gerontology can be pursued concurrently with the Bachelor and Master of Social Work degrees.
-The Certificate, offered through the WVU Center on Aging, affords students an opportunity to explore the basic biological, psychological, and sociological processes of aging, the effects on needs and experiences of older people, and the impact of social policies related to human aging.
+The Certificate affords students in social work and related disciplines an opportunity to explore the basic biological, psychological, and sociological processes of aging, the effects on needs and experiences of older people, and the impact of social policies related to human aging.
 An understanding of the unique problems and needs of older adults in Appalachia and other rural areas is emphasized.

 To learn more about the exciting opportunities in aging at West Virginia University, please contact